 However, as you will start receiving payments, the fees will come into account.
 Pricing structures are stated in both sites and you can check them out before choosing a particular platform.
 You also can decrease the fees by adopting different policies.

 In terms of the base fee, both PayPal and Stripe charge the same fee which is 2.9% + $0.30.
 It gets complicated when you go over the micropayments.
 PayPal fees are explained in an explicit manner and it covers different categories such as friends and family, the U.S., other countries, etc.

 You have to bear a 4.4% transaction fee along with a fixed fee on the respective currency.
-PayPal makes it easier selling inside the U.S.
+PayPal makes it easier to sell inside the U.S.

 If you look into Stripe’s pricing details, you can learn that they also have fractions in the pricing structure.
 While they charge international cards with a 1% conversion fee they also have different methods for large transactions. ⬆️